-These handmade games will help your little ones with fine and gross motor skills and are fun for the whole family to play!
+These handmade developmental games will help your little ones with fine and gross motor skills and are fun for the whole family to play!

 The object of this game is for children to reach inside the box without being able to see and identify various objects based on the way they feel.
 This is great for tactile development and gross motor skills.

 - Cut fabric to the size of the box.
 Drape it over the top and tape down the sides.